Frequently Asked Questions

 We offer both assisted living and skilled nursing care.

-- Individuals in skilled settings often have chronic medical conditions that require 24 hour monitoring.
-They need support and assistance for all activities of daily living (ADL’s)-such as physical assist with transfers, ambulation, bathing, dressing, feeding, and toileting.
+Individuals in skilled nursing settings often have chronic medical conditions that require 24-hour monitoring.
+They need support and assistance for all activities of daily living (ADL’s)-such as physical assistance with transfers, ambulation, bathing, dressing, feeding, and toileting.

-- An instrument that can help determine which level of care is appropriate, and is required to be considered for admission to any nursing home in New York State, is called a PRI, a Patient Review Instrument.
-These can be done for a out of pocket cost, and are most often completed by a home health care agency or privately hired case management agency or care manager.
+An instrument that can help determine which level of care is appropriate and is required to be considered for admission to any nursing home in New York State, is called a PRI, a Patient Review Instrument.
+These can be done for an out of pocket cost and are most often completed by a home health care agency or privately hired case management agency or care manager.
 If your loved one is currently in the hospital or another nursing home, a PRI can be completed there.

-- You will need several types of documents and information they will need to have at your disposal:
+You will need several types of documents at your disposal:

 - Health Care Proxy